Vacant Lot & Adaptive Reuse Strategy

 Vacant Lot & Adaptive Reuse Incentive Program

-Under the Vacant Lot & Adaptive Reuse Incentive Program, a Maximum Incentive Amount will be equivalent to the increment between the existing property taxes (city portion) and the taxes paid upon completion, multiplied by five years.
+Under the Vacant Lot & Adaptive Reuse Incentive Program, a Maximum Incentive Amount will be determined, equivalent to the increment between the existing property taxes (city portion) and the taxes paid upon completion, multiplied by five years.

-The system is based on points out of 100.
+The evaluation system is based on points out of 100.
 For instance, a score of 60 points earns 60% payout (upon completion) of the Maximum Incentive Amount.
 See the Maximum Incentive Grant Amount Example below:

 |Grant/Tax Abatement Calculation|